amitu/amitu.github.com/flash/events.md

 subclass to fire events.

 EventDispatcher subclasses have a public addEventListener() that can be used to bind event handlers to events fired.
-Events in flash are identified by a name that is a unique string representing that event.
-This identified is passed to addEventListener(identifier, handler) along with a handler method.
+Events in flash are identifier by a name that is a unique string representing that event.
+This identifier is passed to addEventListener(identifier, handler) along with a handler method.
 If handler is a method on any class, that method must be public, otherwise it can be an anonymous function.
 There is also a corresponding removeEventListener() that